- bladder cancer neoadjuvant treatment and organ preservation

 He has a major research interest in improving the management of bladder cancer, particularly to improve conservative treatment in patients with muscle invasive bladder cancer.
 A major focus of his current work is the technical development of radiotherapy, including research on intensity-modulated and image-guided radiotherapy and the application of new imaging techniques.
 This is alongside work in selecting patients for conservative treatment, use of neoadjuvant and concomitant therapies.

 His second major research interests are in the management of testicular cancer with a focus on improving outcomes in high-risk disease, minimising toxicity in low-risk disease, work on survivorship issues and the genetics of testicular cancer.

-- CT Rad workstream 3
+- Co Chair of CT Rad workstream 3

 - MaGic germ cell consortium

 - IGCCCG working party